Sheikh Hamdullah: Life and work

 Sheikh Hamdullah was born in Amasya, a north-central town in Anatolia.
-His father, Mustafa Dede, was a Sheik of the Suhrawardi order, and had migrated from Bukhara (in present-day Uzbekistan) to Anatolia.
+His father, Mustafa Dede, was a Sheikh of the Suhrawardi order, and had migrated from Bukhara (in present-day Uzbekistan) to Anatolia.

 In Amasya, he studied the six scripts under the tutelage of Hayreddin Mar'asi.
 He learned the traditional method of the old masters, but struggled to reproduce it.
 While studying, he met Bâyezïd, the son of Sultan Mehmed, the Conqueror who was a fellow student, and the pair became friends.
 When Bâyezïd assumed the throne in 1481, following his father's death, he invited his friend, Sheikh Hamdullah, to the capital, Istanbul.
 Hamdullah went on to become a master calligrapher at the Imperial Palace.

 In 1485, Bâyezïd II acquired seven works by the great calligrapher, Yaqut al-Musta'simi.
 Bâyezïd then encouraged his court calligrapher, Hamdullah, to devise a new script, inspired by the acquisition.
 Hamdullah regarded al-Musta'simi's work as unsurpassable, but at Bâyezïd's insistence, Hamdullah reluctantly agreed.
 Scholars have suggested that Bâyezïd's enthusiasm for a new script was symbolic of his desire to establish a new empire and a new dynasty.